Dream Chasers - A Series about Freedom

-On Friday morning at around 11am 17 year old Sserunkuma, his mother and Charlotte, an APP legal officer, walked down the hill away from Upper Prison, towards Port Bell Road smiling.
+On a Friday morning at around 11am, 17 year old Sserunkuma, his mother and Charlotte, an APP legal officer, walked down the hill away from Upper Prison, towards Port Bell Road smiling.
 The torrential rain from earlier that morning had stopped and the feeling of freedom fought for and won was furthered by the scene of Lake Victoria stretching out before us.

 Sserunkuma had entered Upper Prison, at Uganda’s maximum security prison, eight and a half months earlier, on charges of robbery.
 At that point his age had not been established.
 His hearing took place and he was held on remand as an adult.
 Now we were sat opposite him drinking sodas at a cafe in Luzira talking about the African Cup.